Ali-Herrera/Personal-Portfolio/README.md

 ## Optimizations

-When I improve this project, I would start by adding javascript to add gifs to front page to better showcase my projects.
+When I improve this project, I would start by updating some javascript to add gifs to front page.
+I would also perform an accessibility audit and make necessary edits to improve accessibility of the website.

 ## Lessons Learned:

 Seperation of Concerns.
 Realized how much easier it is to add css animations than to add custom javascript to change hover interactions